MelleStarke/MAS_B06/README.md

 ## Versions

 This project was written on Linux using Python 3.8.
 Which is probably the only operating system it runs on.
 The agents were implemented via the [SPADE](https://spade-mas.readthedocs.io/en/latest/readme.html) library, which uses [XMPP](https://xmpp.org/) to implement the [FIPA ACL](http://www.fipa.org/repository/aclspecs.html) Interaction Protocol.
+Note that older versions of Ubuntu (such as 16) may not be able to install SPADE.

 SPADE can be installed by running